ibm-cloud-docs/Cloudant/api/using_views.md

 ## Sending several queries to a view
 {: #sending-several-queries-to-a-view}

+Multiple queries are only available when making global queries.
+{: tip}

 To send several view queries in one request, use a `POST` request to `/$DATABASE/_design/$DDOC/_view/$VIEWNAME`.